Hair loss is one of the greatest reminders that we are human.

 Thus, as a good rule of thumb, before you seek the procedure, choosing a reputable company is pragmatic.
-For instance, if you are an American, you can look at Syracuse International Hairlines– a world leader in scalp micropigmentation.
-Few companies get it right, but Syracuse International Hairlines seems to have found a winning formula.
+For instance, if you are an American, you can look at Scalp International Hairlines– a world leader in scalp micropigmentation.
+Few companies get it right, but Scalp International Hairlines seems to have found a winning formula.
 The efficacy of their techniques is world-class and peerless if you probe deeper into the industry.

-Along with state of the art instruments and medical-grade pigment, Syracuse International Hairlines offers an SMP/FUE (Follicular Unit Extraction) treatment combination.
+Along with state of the art instruments and medical-grade pigment, Scalp International Hairlines offers an SMP/FUE (Follicular Unit Extraction) treatment combination.
 With this special procedure, assurance lets clients know that they will have virtually unlimited density and texture offered only by natural hair.
-Fundamentally, Syracuse International Hairlines combine the robust applications of their transplant option (texture and feel) with that of their first-in-class scalp micropigmentation (heavy density mimicry) to accomplish magic with your hair.
+Fundamentally, Scalp International Hairlines combine the robust applications of their transplant option (texture and feel) with that of their first-in-class scalp micropigmentation (heavy density mimicry) to accomplish magic with your hair.
 Moreover, considering your hair loss situation, the hair transplant procedure can take place first or proceed progressively.

 What you should look out for: To create the best results, perhaps the FUT (strip) method might not be for you even though it is the least inexpensive transplant method that surgeons carry out.
-At Syracuse Hairlines International, they give strong endorsement to the FUE (follicular unit extraction) approach for all their clients.
+At Scalp Hairlines International, they give strong endorsement to the FUE (follicular unit extraction) approach for all their clients.
 Combining it with SMP leads to the ideal outcome and substantially less scaring.